varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions/README.md

 The project accomplished the main objective that was to find the best method to build models for each traffic medium of that ecommerce and present a decision tree for each of them.

 Since it was my first machine learning project, I'm proud to do such a confusing thing haha.
 However, now I can see a lot of things to improve, such as:

-* Hierarchy organization and better explanation about sections.
+* Better organization and explanation about sections.
+* Transformation & Scaling the features
 * Use Accuracy as one of the Evaluate Metrics
-* Change Tomek link to NearMiss under sample.
+* Change the Tomek link to NearMiss under sample.
 * Build a pipeline for the tunning.
 * Plot the decision rules for better understanding of the tree.
 * Show the entropy for transaction and not transaction.
-* Present the profile of the customer per traffic medium.
+* Present the best profile of the customer per traffic medium.

 It will be updated as soon as possible.

 Author: Erick C. Varela <br/>